 There’s a line towards the end of the song that is our invitation today:

-Come, see what your God has done
+So come, though you have nothing Come, He is the offering Come, see what your God has done

 We come with nothing, no good have we done to merit what God is offering to us.
 Instead, He invites us to receive His gift of mercy and grace.

 If your brokenness feels overwhelming today, I invite you to sit quietly in God’s presence because He is present with you.
 Christ was born to save us from our sins.
 All of them!
 He is a mighty savior who takes great delight in you, renewing you with His love.
 And He sings loudly, even shouting for joy over you!
+(Zephaniah 3:17)

 Prayer